nieldeokar/ComputerBasics/README.md

 - Virtual address vs Physical address
 - Memory swapping - Disk to RAM n vice versa
 - Pages : x86 Processors size is 4096 Bytes
 - Swap death : So many programs loaded cause of which hardly any space left on Physical memory.
 Cause of which more of time spent on swapping than execution.
 - Resident Set Size RSS : The amount of memory that your program currently has in physical memory is called it’s resident set size.
+- Memory manager :
+Every program is given with the last memory address that they can access, we can get last address by using `%eax`.
+If we call `brk` with `0` in `%eax` Linux returns the last address that we can use.
+  - Suppose we need larger memory for loading file 1 we request same using `brk` and Linux granted us new break point.
+  - Then we load file 2 and get rid of file 1.
+  - Now we are left with huge memory gap in between.
+If this continues we will run out of memory soon.
+  - To manage these situations we need `Memory manager`.

+A memory manager is a set of routines that takes care of the dirty work of getting your program memory for you.
+- `allocate` and `deallocate`.
+- `dynamic memory allocation`.
+- Minimizes the number of `holes` in memory.
+- The pool of memory used by memory managers is commonly referred to as the `heap`.